dkoehl/pmmoviebase/README.md

 ### Installation
 1. Download this extension to your extension directory.
-2. Install the static typoscript
+2. Install the Static typoscript
-3. Insert the plugin to your pagecontent.
+3. Insert the Plugin to your Pagecontent.
-4. Add an storagefolder for storing your movie data
+4. Add an Storagefolder for storing your movie data
 5. Add Moviedata-Task to your scheduler management
+6. Copy your Movie-Library File in the extension folder: `typo3conf/ext/pmmoviebase`
+7. Add your Filename to the MovieScraper Task Script.
+8. Add your API Keys to the MovieController and MovieScraper Task